SUMMER 2020 INTERNSHIP DETAILS

 - A youth-led experience that truly celebrates youth voices by inviting program participants to collaborate with national parks and local sites, creating a sense of community while building knowledge of local resources.

-- NPS visitors receive inside look to youth perceptions of and ideas for national parks which are perceptions that have been underrepresented in our shared public lands.
+- NPS visitors receive an inside look to youth perceptions of and ideas for national parks which are perceptions that have been underrepresented in our shared public lands.

 WHO THIS IS FOR

-If you have questions about the 2020 IMBY Season, please email us at email@example.com and we will respond as soon as possible.
+If you have questions about the 2020 IMBY Summer Season, please email us at firstname.lastname@example.org and we will respond as soon as possible.

 If you would like to learn more about the project, check out Our Story page!